 - A. Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors and other verbal, visual or physical conduct of a sexual nature, where 1.
 Submission to such conduct is made either explicitly or implicitly a termor condition of a student's evaluation, 2.
 Submission to or rejection of such conduct by a student is used as the basis for decisions affecting such student, 3.
 Such conduct has the purpose or effect of substantially interfering with a student's academic performance or creating an intimidating, hostile, or offensive environment.
-Including, but not limited to: - Unwelcome sexual flirtations or propositions. - Verbal abuse of a sexual nature. - Graphic verbal comments about an individual's body. - Sexually degrading words used to describe an individual. - Display of sexually suggestive objects or pictures in the educational environment. - B. Harassment or discrimination, including bullying, hazing, or intimidation, on the basis of race, color, religion, gender, national origin, age, disability, or for initiation into memberships, or anything which constitutes teasing/taunting consistently, is also prohibited.
-Harassment would include verbal or physical conduct that denigrates or shows hostilityor aversion toward a student because of his/her race, color, religion, gender, national origin, age, or disability or that of his/her relatives, friends, or associates, and that: - Has the purpose or effect of creating an intimidating, hostile, or offensive environment. - Has the purpose or effect of unreasonably interfering with a student's academic performance. - Otherwise adversely affects a student's academic opportunities.
+Including, but not limited to: - Unwelcome sexual flirtations or propositions. - Verbal abuse of a sexual nature. - Graphic verbal comments about an individual's body. - Sexually degrading words used to describe an individual. - Display of sexually suggestive objects or pictures in the educational environment. - B. Harassment or discrimination, including bullying, hazing, intimidation for initiation into memberships, or anything which constitutes teasing/taunting consistently, is prohibited.
+Harassment would include verbal or physical conduct that denigrates or shows hostility σ aversion toward a student. - Has the purpose or effect of creating an intimidating, hostile, or offensive environment. - Has the purpose or effect of unreasonably interfering with a student's academic performance. - Otherwise adversely affects a student's academic opportunities.